 Note: This topic references one or more of the application server log files.
-Beginning in WebSphere Application Server Version 8.0 you can configure the server to use the High Performance Extensible Logging (HPEL) log and trace infrastructure instead of using SystemOut.log.
-SystemErr.log, trace.log, and activity.log files or native z/OS logging facilities.
+As a recommended alternative, vou can configure the server to use the High Performance Extensible Logging (HPEL) log and trace infrastructure instead of using SystemOut.log, SystemErr.log, trace.log, and activity.log files on distributed and IBM i systems.
+You can also use HPEL in conjunction with your native z/OS logging facilities.
 If you are using HPEL, you can access all of your log and trace information using the LogViewer command-line tool from your server profile bin directory.
 See the information about using HPEL to troubleshoot applications for more information on using HPEL.